 The current Conimicut Lighthouse was built in 1882.
 In the late 1800's and early 1900's, the Mark Rock Hotel and the Conimicut Casino were popular and at times notorious recreational venues.
 The Warwick Railroad through Conimicut was built in 1865, became an electrified trolley in 1900 and ran until 1946.
 The Woodbury Union Church was formed in 1907 as an inter-denominational congregation to serve the village's spiritual needs.
 The 1938 and 1954 hurricanes traumatized the village.
 During the mid-20th Century, Conimicut evolved from a mixed summer and suburban community to a year-round community.

 The Conimicut Village Association (CVA) was founded on December 31, 1984, by the Reverend William Lover, pastor of the Woodbury Union Church.
 In April, 1985, over 200 people participated in the charter signing.
 In 1986, a $170,000 grant helped to establish several small parks, heritage lighting and signage.
 In the late 1980's and the 1990's, arts and crafts festivals were held regularly on Labor Day.
 Alex Gray III was instrumental in producing the festivals in the 1990's and he served as president of the Association from 1997 to 2006.
 The City of Warwick placed a bench in the park area across from the post office to honor his contributions to the village.
 Guy Lefebvre was elected president in 2007 and served from 2007 through 2008 and successfully built CVA membership to 70 members.
 In 2009, Ginny Barham was elected as president and still serves as such.
-The membership has doubled since 2009 to 150 members by end of year 2014.
+By the end of 2018, the CVA membership had increased to 175.